yiGmMk/d7y.io/versioned_docs/version-v2.0.7/setup/integration/nydus.md

 Causes the `QPS` of the registry to be relatively high.
 Dragonfly can effectively reduce the number of requests and download traffic for back-to-source registry.
-In the best case, `dragonfly` can make each download task in a large `kubernetes` cluster is only back-to-source registry once.
+In the best case, `dragonfly` can make the same task back-to-source download only once.